UST-QuAntiL/qprov/docs/api/README.md

 The contained activities, entities, and agents can be modified and new elements can be added to documents.
 Furthermore, new PROV documents can be created over the API.
 For this, there is the possibility to create empty documents to fill them during collection, as well as by uploading a PROV document, e.g., as XML or PROVN.
-Finally, PROV documents can also be created by instantiation provenance templates, which will be discussed bellow.
+Finally, PROV documents can also be created by instantiation provenance templates, which will be discussed below.

 ### Provenance Templates

 Under the `provenance-template` tag, available provenance templates can be handled and new templates can be created.
-A [provenance template]() defines the structure of a provenance document and provides placeholders for parameters that have to be passed to instantiate the template and create a PROV document from it.
+A [provenance template](https://lucmoreau.wordpress.com/2015/08/03/provtoolbox-tutorial-4-templates-for-provenance-part-2/) defines the structure of a provenance document and provides placeholders for parameters that have to be passed to instantiate the template and create a PROV document from it.
-Therefore, new templates can be upload and exported, but additional it is possible to retrieve all parameters that are required to instantiate a template.
+Therefore, new templates can be upload and exported, but additionally, it is possible to retrieve all parameters that are required to instantiate a template.
-Finally, there is a endpoint to perform the instantiation by passing in the parameters.
+Finally, there is an endpoint to perform the instantiation by passing in the parameters.